-One of South America’s great features is its wildlife.
-Not only can you see animals often and at many different locations, at some places you can touch them, caress them, connect with them.
-Here are some of my favorite places to connect with wildlife in South America:
+It may not come close to Africa, but South America is a fantastic continent to see wildlife.
+Not only can you see animals often and at many different locations, at some places you can touch them, caress them, connect with them (in a responsible way!).

 1. Swimming with Dolphins in Brazil’s Amazon

 Years ago I swam with dolphins in Eilat (Israel).
-It is one of my most profound experiences in my life, so when I heard about swimming with dolphins in Brazil, you can bet that activity was immediately jotted down on my list.
+It is one of the most profound experiences in my life, so when I heard about swimming with dolphins in Brazil, you can bet that activity was immediately jotted down on my list.

 The dolphin swam around, gliding around me, allowing me to caress it.
-The employee fed it a number of chunks of fish and, I think because we were alone she allowed me to hand the dolphin some pieces too.
+The employee fed it a number of chunks of fish (visitors are no longer allowed to do the feeding).
 The dolphin, whose teeth are rough but not sharp, pulled gently but persistently to get her fish.

 - The town has accommodation and other tourist facilities such as restaurants, souvenir shops (well worth a visit, lots of stuff locally made with natural fibers), and a tourist information office.